-What happens during this stage Software changes are tested to ensure they match the original project intent and

-follow current development standards

-Who is responsible VP of Quality Control

-Controls for this stage All projects must either have a QC sign-off or completion of an approved

-alternative testing process.

-Timing rules Target deadlines for testing are determined by the release scheduling process

-(see next stage).

-Where to learn more "CUBASE Software Testing and Quality Control Procedures" on the Quality

-Control portal page

-"Quality Control Design: CUAnswers QC Design and Process" on the Quality

-Control portal page
+What happens during this stage Software changes are tested to ensure they match the original project intent and follow current development standards Who is responsible VP of Quality Control Controls for this stage All projects must either have a QC sign-off or completion of an approved alternative testing process.
+Timing rules Target deadlines for testing are determined by the release scheduling process (see next stage).
+"CUBASE Software Testing and Quality Control Procedures" on the Quality Where to learn more Control Nucleus page "Quality Control Design: CUAnswers QC Design and Process" on the Quality Control Nucleus page leadership.
+Although programmers are expected to thoroughly test their code before submitting it for testing, someone other than the programmer will be required to perform official QC testing and sign-off.

-Although not every product line is tested by the official Quality Control team, all software products that are covered by the SDLC must include a QC testing component that is approved by the VP of Quality Control and Product Team leadership.
+Although not every product line is tested by the official Quality Control team, all software products that are covered by the SDLC must include a QC testing component that is approved by the VP of Quality Control and Product Team